Skip to content

 Results

 67 Bricks’ website was successfully migrated to HubSpot within one month.
 The project lowered hosting costs, centralised all forms and digital assets in the HubSpot CMS, and reduced reliance on developers for ongoing updates.
-The migration also delivered early wins: post-launch analytics confirmed steady traffic and the first conversions coming through the new site.

 Key Product